multinear/multinear/README.md

   name: My GenAI Project
   description: Experimenting with GenAI models

+meta:
+  context: |
+    This is a global context that will be injected into each task evaluation.
+    It's important to include any useful information that may be needed to evaluate each result.

 tasks:
   - id: task1
-    input: "Input data for task 1"
+    input: Input data for task 1
     checklist:
-      - "The output should be in English."
+      - The output should be in English.
-      - "The response should be polite."
+      - The response should be polite.
-    min_score: 0.8
+    min_score: 0.8  # Overall score, some checklist items can completely fail, and still pass if the majority pass
   - id: task2
     input: "Input data for task 2"
     checklist:
-      - "The output should include at least two examples."
+      - The output should include at least two examples.
-      - "The response should be less than 500 words."
+      - The response should be less than 500 words.
-    min_score: 1
+      - text: Tests can have individual minimum scores, as sometimes it's hard to compose an assertion that is both comprehensive and easy to evaluate.
+        min_score: 0.5  # Individual checklist item score
 ```

 ### Running Experiments